husun0822/TEC_impute/README.md

 For VISTA keogram plot, use code/tec_keogram.m

+For downloading raw Madrigal TEC in hdf5 format and processing them into mat format, use code/madrigal/TECtoMAT.m

+For analyzing Madrigal TEC hdf5 data with tall array, use code/madrigal/analysis_tall.m

 For our code and data used in our AOAS publication, check code (AOAS) 1.1.zip Or one can go to [Google Drive](https://drive.google.com/file/d/1jxF8xfyi7LElG0yA_p-fKMNjl3Tyl3XB/view?usp=sharing) for the full version of the data.